Turbulence and transport in mirror geometries in the Large Plasma Device: Device configuration

 \subsection{Diagnostics}

 All diagnostics were recorded with a effective sampling rate of 6.25 MHz (16-sample average at 100 MSPS) and a spatial resolution of 0.5 cm.
 When necessary, averaging over time is done in the approximate steady-state period of the plasma discharge ($4.8$ to $11.2$ ms from the $1$ kA trigger signal).
 Unless otherwise noted, all data presented will be from probes inside the mirror region ($z \approx 7$m).
+An example of a raw $I_\text{sat}$ signal and processing steps can be seen in fig. \ref{fig:raw-signals-plots}.
+The raw signals are detrended by subtracting the mean across shots to obtain the fluctuations only.
+FFTs are then taken of these fluctuations for calculating power spectra and cross-correlated quantities.
+Frequencies above 200 kHz are dominated by electronics and instrumentation noise and thus are also ignored.
+Fluctuation power profiles can then be constructed.

 The data presented were collected in two phases.
-The first phase ("datarun"), \texttt{DR1}, collected Langmuir probe ($I_\text{sat}$ and Vf) and magnetic fluctuation ("Bdot")\citep{Everson_design_2009} traces.
+The first phase ("datarun"), \texttt{DR1}, collected Langmuir probe ($I_\text{sat}$ and Vf) and magnetic fluctuation ("Bdot") \citep{Everson_design_2009} traces.
 50 shots were taken at each position for every configuration.
 The second phase, \texttt{DR2}, was conducted with a similar set of diagnostics focused on temperature measurements (swept and triple probe) and 2d x-y structure.
-15 shots were taken at each position, except for Langmuir sweeps with 64.
-When appropriate, all data for each position were shot-averaged. "$I_\text{sat}$" will be used interchangeably with "density" and be presented with units of density (assuming a flat $T_e = 4.5$ eV profile)
+15 shots were taken at each position, except for Langmuir sweeps with 64 shots.
+When appropriate, all data for each position were shot-averaged. "$I_\text{sat}$" will be used interchangeably with "density" and be presented with units of density (assuming a flat $T_e = 4.5$ eV profile).